 Dalada Maligawa is one of the most visited places among the tourist attractions in Sri Lanka.
-This historical temple houses the most sacred object of Buddhists of Sri Lanka, which is known as left eye tooth of Buddha or daldawa in the Sinhalese language.
+This historical temple houses the most sacred object of Buddhists of Sri Lanka, which is known as left eye tooth of Buddha or Daldawa in the Sinhalese language.
 Tooth Relic was brought to the island in the 2nd century AD from India and it was placed in the first capital of the island, Anuradhapura.
-As the capital of the island was dislodged for several times in the past, tooth relic was also shifted from place to place and brought to Kandy during the Kandy period.
+As the capital of the island was dislodged several times in the past, tooth relic was also shifted from place to place and brought to Kandy during the Kandy period.
 Today the tooth relic is residing in Dalada Maligawa.

 Esala ceremony of Kandy that evolved around the tooth relic is the annual event which takes place in the months of July/August is considered to be one of the most beautiful pageants in Asia.

 Dalada Maligawa is surrounded by a ditch and the bridge out of stones provides access to the temple.
 There is a large amount of fish and a turtle in the ditch and it was constructed during the reign of King Sri Vikrama Rajasinghe (1798-1815).
 The construction of the temple present started in 1706; the octagon was constructed in a later period and dating back to the beginning of the 19th century.
 It had been used in important events such as demonstrating the tooth relic.
 There was a secret passage from the octagon, supposed to be used by the king in the event of a risk for his life.
 Octagon functions as the library and stores large number fo valuable historical books.